dybran/Containerizing-a-JAVA-Stack-Application/README.md

 # Containerizing-an-Application-using-Docker
-Containerizing a three Tier Web Application using Docker.
+Containerizing a JAVA stack Application with Docker.